NucciTheBoss/cleantest/docs/user-guide/installation.md

 python3 -m pip install .
 ```

-__Important:__ Before you can start writing tests using the `cleantest` framework, you also need to set up a
+???+ warning

-testing environment provider.
+    Before you can start writing tests using cleantest, you must also set up a test environment provider.

 ## Setting up testing environment providers